ifpen/chalk-it/documentation/docs/chalkitapi.md

 This API allows to modify a specific property within a dataNode (not the entire dataNode).
 It assigns the value _dataNodeValue_ to the specified property path: dataNode["_dataNodeName_"]._propertyPath_.

-- dataNodeName: The name of the dataNode, must be a string.
+- dataNodeName _(string)_: The name of the dataNode.
-- propertyPath: The path of the dataNode property to be modified, supporting JavaScript primitive types (number, string, boolean), array or JSON.
+- propertyPath _(array|string)_: The path to the property to be modified, supporting nested structures.
 - dataNodeValue: The value to be set to the dataNode property, can be of any JavaScript primitive type (number, string, boolean), array or JSON.

-For example, if you have a dataNode _info_address_ that contains:
+For example, given this dataNode named _info_address_:

 ```JavaScript
 {